 Act now.
 Call (317) 565-2221 to talk to The Criminal Defense Team.

 There are only six Board-Certified Criminal Law Specialists in Indiana.
-It is no coincidence that five of them are on The Criminal Defense Team.
+It is no coincidence that three of them are on The Criminal Defense Team.
 We have worked hard to build a criminal defense law firm of the highest caliber, which is why so many Indiana Board-Certified Criminal Law Specialists have banded together here.

 To earn a Board Certification in Criminal Law, an attorney must pass an intense criminal law exam that few attempt and even fewer pass.
 It is not a test that is taken lightly.
-Earning this title is extremely rare, yet there are five Board-Certified Criminal Law Specialists at our firm who are ready to help defend you from domestic violence accusations.
+Earning this title is extremely rare, yet there are three Board-Certified Criminal Law Specialists at our firm who are ready to help defend you from domestic violence accusations.